sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 that “something always happens”.
 Every time I put on trousers, I really do end up wearing trousers (crazy, right?).
 What this somewhat trite statement means, in probabilistic terms, is that the probabilities of the elementary events need to add up to 1.
-Thit is known as the **law of total probability**, not that any of us really care.
+This is known as the **law of total probability**, not that any of us really care.
 More importantly, if these requirements are satisfied then what we have is a **probability distribution**.
-For example, thit is an example of a probability
+For example, this is an example of a probability
 distribution:

 +-----------------+---------------+----------------------------+